 Where to go from here

 I hope you enjoyed reading this series.
-If you have any questions or comments, please join the forum discussion below.
+If you have any questions or comments please feel free to tweet at as here.